crclayton/Flat-50G/README.md

 Start the Emu48.exe emulator.
 When prompted for a KML script, go to the folder containing the `Flat 50G (Wide).kml` file then select  `Flat HP-50G (Wide)`.
 After the emulator opens, you may choose to load my prefered settings by going to `File > Open > settings.E49`.

-For linux systems, the calculator can be run with `Wine`.

 ## Screens

 ### Wide